ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 Unmanned Aerial Vehicles (UAVs) are extensively used in various applications including logistics, agriculture, surveillance, and emergency services~\cite{rav-industry}.
 UAVs rely on onboard sensors for perception, autonomous navigation, and control.
 Correctness of sensor measurements is critical to achieving safe and reliable performance in UAV missions.
 However, sensors are susceptible to {\em physical attacks} launched by injecting malicious signals or noise through the physical channel.
 Examples of such attacks are GPS spoofing~\cite{gpsspoofing1}, gyroscope tampering using acoustic noise~\cite{gyroscopespoofing}, and optical sensor spoofing through laser beams~\cite{opticalspoofing}.
 Physical attacks corrupt a UAV's physical state estimates, leading to unsafe control actions and resulting in deviations from planned trajectories, or crashes, as illustrated in Figure~\ref{fig:motivation}.

 Model-free Reinforcement Learning (RL) has emerged as a promising approach for UAV control, enabling adaptive decision-making in complex and dynamic environments~\cite{deeprl-control}.
 However, as RL-based controllers also rely on sensors, they are vulnerable to physical attacks.
 Techniques like shielding~\cite{rl-sheilding} and control barrier functions (CBF)~\cite{rl-cbf} have been proposed for safe policy learning.
 However, they are not effective under physical attacks.
 Shielding and CBFs rely on prior definitions of unsafe actions and well-defined boundaries of the unsafe action space.
 Physical attacks present a fundamentally different threat model.
 They can cause the controller to execute unsafe actions under the illusion that they remain within safe limits.
-For example, GPS spoofing can cause incremental deviations during a UAV mission, eventually leading to significant deviations in its trajectory.
-While these deviations might appear safe within the defined action space, they can cumulatively cause the UAV to follow an unintended and potentially dangerous path.
+For example, GPS spoofing can cause incremental deviations during a UAV mission - these deviations might appear safe within the defined action space, but they can cumulatively cause the UAV to follow an unintended and potentially dangerous path~\cite{gpsspoofing2, pid-piper, specguard}.

 Adversarial training is a popular approach for developing attack-resilient RL-based controllers~\cite{rarl, adv-train-deeprl}.
-However, adversarial training has the following limitations under physical attacks~\cite{limit-adv-train-deeprl, specguard}.
+However, adversarial training has three limitations under physical attacks~\cite{limit-adv-train-deeprl, specguard}.
 (1) It incurs a high training cost due to the iterative generation of adversarial scenarios.
 (2) Lacks generalizability, as the policy is only effective against the specific attack patterns encountered in training.
 (3) It lacks zero-shot effectiveness against previously unseen attacks.